 Demand information from the agency: exactly what you owe, the type of debt (is it a charge off?), and where the debt originated.

-Likewise, they must take several legal steps to prove that you owe them money before you’re legally obligated to pay.
+They must take several legal steps to prove that you owe them money before you’re legally obligated to pay.

 Request the agency’s information and the name of the agent calling you.
 Make clear notes of all of the information you receive from the caller.